Flower Dome: Where nature blooms in Singapore

 Is the Flower Dome and Cloud Forest the same?

-No, they are two seperate attractions next to one another and require different tickets.
-I didn’t go to the Cloud Forest, and I regret skipping out.
-Some of the photos taken there look stunning.
-If you want to book the below tool includes tickets to the Cloud Forest as well as the Flower Dome.
+No, they are two separate attractions next to one another and require different tickets.
+I didn’t go to the Cloud Forest, and I regret skipping out, some of the photos taken there look stunning.

 What time does the Flower Dome open?